PackeTsar/meraki-cli/COMMAND_GUIDE.md

 - `--total_pages` (integer or string): use with perPage to get total results up to total_pages*perPage; -1 or "all" for all pages
 - `--direction` (string): direction to paginate, either "next" or "prev" (default) page
 - `--event_log_end_time` (string): ISO8601 Zulu/UTC time, to use in conjunction with startingAfter, to retrieve events within a time window
 - `--productType` (string): The product type to fetch events for.
 This parameter is required for networks with multiple device types.
-Valid types are wireless, appliance, switch, systemsManager, camera, cellularGateway, and environmental
+Valid types are wireless, appliance, switch, systemsManager, camera, and cellularGateway
 - `--includedEventTypes` (array): A list of event types.
 The returned events will be filtered to only include events with these types.
 - `--excludedEventTypes` (array): A list of event types.
 The returned events will be filtered to exclude events with these types.
 - `--deviceMac` (string): The MAC address of the Meraki device which the list of events will be filtered with